 When confronted with the fact that their newborn is severely defective, parents must consider, usually in consultation with physicians, and perhaps others, several important factors.
 These include their estimate as to the extent to which it is currently suffering and may be expected to suffer over time, its prospects for a decent life, and the effects attempting to raise this newborn would have on themselves and on any other children they now have or might have in the future.

 Estimating prospects for a decent life, relevant if the life expectancy exceeds a year or two, is very difficult, as it usually involves great uncertainty and requires judgments about what constitutes a decent life—a very subjective matter.
-Depending on the severity and nature of the handicap, the prospects very considerably.
+Depending on the severity and nature of the handicap, the prospects vary considerably.
 Furthermore, there are examples of severely handicapped people who overcome the odds against them and live happy, constructive lives.

 Given similar situations, different people may arrive at different conclusions.
 Some parents may wish to have everything possible done to keep their child alive as long as possible.
 Other parents, under the same circumstances, may wish to have the life of the newborn ended as soon as possible, often with the intention of trying to conceive another child.
 The wishes of both should be respected and implemented to the extent feasible.
 A somewhat different analysis, arriving at the same conclusion, is presented in a concise, well written essay by [Smoker].